 Aggregators come in two main varieties: Web-based or desktop.
 Both let you subscribe to feeds, and both check the feeds periodically for new items.
 Web-based aggregators are essentially Web sites that offer aggregation service.
 Desktop aggregators are applications installed on your machine.
 Both can be either fee-based or free.

-Expect to see a lot more about RSS in the near future.
-It's already entered the browser space.
+RSS is now available in most browsers.
 For instance, Mozilla Firefox offers a so-called "Live Bookmark" that amounts to an RSS feed subscription for sites that support it.
 More info.

 An example of a Web-based aggregator is the service Yahoo! provides.
 If you one of the readers below, you can subscribe to my feed by clicking the one(s) you use: